2023 Chinese balloon incident: U.S. monitoring and counterintelligence

 During the incident, a U.S. defense official stated that the balloon had "limited additive value from an intelligence collection perspective".
 Nonetheless, the Pentagon took steps to protect its assets from leaking sensitive information to the balloon.
 U.S. Secretary of Defense Lloyd Austin said the U.S. military was able to collect valuable intelligence on the balloon while it was transiting North America.
-VanHerck said that the U.S. Department of Defense obtained special authorization to collect intelligence against the balloon within the U.S.
+Air Force General Glen VanHerck said that the U.S. Department of Defense obtained special authorization to collect intelligence against the balloon within the U.S. U.S. officials also told American civilians not to try to shoot the balloon down, citing that it was too high to be reached by conventional firearms.

 Two F-22 Raptors were scrambled from Nellis Air Force Base after the balloon was spotted on February 1.
 It was also monitored by crewed aircraft deployed by NORAD, including a Boeing E-3 Sentry Airborne Early Warning and Control System (AWACS), a Boeing RC-135 reconnaissance aircraft, a U-2S Dragon Lady, and another F-22 Raptor from Langley Air Force Base.
 The U.S. Department of Defense said that, during the balloon's overflight of the United States, it had blocked the balloon from gathering intelligence and was able to study the balloon and its equipment.
-Additionally, CNN reported that the US was able to track and monitor the balloon by its signals.
-However, the balloon seemed to stop transmitting once the US learned about it.
+Officials told CNN that the U.S. was able to track and monitor the balloon by its signals, but it seemed to stop transmitting after the U.S. learned about its presence.

 A U.S. government official said that at least two U-2S reconnaissance aircraft were used to gather data about the balloon while it was over the Midwest, though it was not clear at which points in the balloon's flight it was tracked by U-2S aircraft.
 The War Zone commented that the U-2S's high flight ceiling, exceeding 70000 ft, allowed it to observe the balloon from within relatively close proximity (including from above), and its electronic warfare suite allowed the aircraft to potentially jam or monitor any radio emissions from the balloon, such as data transmissions directed upwards towards Chinese communications satellites.

+In early April, unnamed U.S. officials told NBC that the balloon was able to gather electronic intelligence from the military sites it overflew and transmit it back to China.
+The U.S. Department of Defense could not confirm the report and reiterated that any information gathered would have "limited additive value".